 The NSGO Knauss website has a "Creating an Application" page for helpful guidance on preparing your application.

-View the type of fellowship positions available from the 2019 Class (for reference only)
+View the type of executive and legislative fellowship positions available from the 2019 Class (for reference only).

 Please upload an electronic copy of all application items, with required signatures.
 The electronic version of your application must be submitted as PDFs using the California Sea Grant submission link:

 If you have never used this website, you will need to register for an account.
 You can change the randomly-generated password once you log in successfully into the website.